 - Form 1098-E: This form is a student loan interest statement and will include information on the amount of student loan interest you paid throughout the year.

 - Form 5498: This form details the amount you've contributed throughout the year to an individual retirement account (IRA).
 The bank or brokerage firm that holds your account will send you Form 5498 at the end of the tax year or the following January.
 The amount you've contributed may be tax-deductible as long as your income doesn't exceed the limit set by the IRS.

 - Form 1095-A: Form 1095-A is the Health Insurance Marketplace statement.
 It includes information that allows individuals who enrolled in a qualified health plan during the year to either get the premium tax credit to offset their healthcare costs or reconcile the credit on their returns with any advance payments they've received.

-- Letter 6419: In 2021, the federal government made changes to how it distributed the child tax credit — allowing families to receive these payments in advance rather than claiming a credit on their tax return when they file.
-This letter details the total amount of advanced child tax credits an individual or couple received so they can accurately claim the remaining credit on their tax return.
+- Letter 6419: This letter details the total amount of advanced child tax credits an individual or couple received so they can accurately claim the remaining credit on their tax return.
 You can only claim this credit if you have a child or dependent under the age of 17.